-Dry Recycling was discussed and the Chair of the Committee invited the Cabinet Member to speak on this item.
-He reported that the decision had been made to move to a dual scheme to begin in April.
+Dry Recycling was discussed and the Cabinet Member reported that the decision had been made to move to a duel scheme to begin in April.
 It was felt that communications on the scheme had not been sufficient and it was questioned what use a task group could be at this late stage.
 It was reported that the group could work through the communications plan going forward into the implementation of the new recycling scheme as well as evaluating its success.
-Councillors Norman, Robertson, Warburton, A. Little and Powell volunteered to be part of this task group.
-When asked for a briefing paper on the new dual recycling scheme, the Cabinet Member reiterated that it would be starting in April.
+Councillors Norman, Grange, M. Wilcox, and Powell volunteered to be part of this task group.
 There were some questions around the use of a bag and bin and it was asked if the choice of material into each receptacle and it was reported that there had been various conversations with other authorities who are running similar schemes and there advice had been taken into account.
 Volume of materials was also discussed and it was noted that more bags could be requested if required.

 Climate Change was discussed and there was some disappointment that information on what had been undertaken so far had not been forthcoming.
-The Cabinet Member was again invited to speak on this item and was asked why a briefing paper had not been produced following the previous meeting and it was reported that it was due to the lead officer being on leave.
 It was felt that as the Council had declared a Climate Change Emergency, it was getting time critical to have an action plan in place and meet the targets set by the Council.
 It was reported that the previous Chief Executive had taken the lead however due to the pressures faced during the pandemic, much had stopped.
-However there had been some improvements made including to Burntwood Leisure Centre.
+However there had been some improvements made including to Burntwood

+Leisure Centre.
 It was then reported that a new lead officer was appointed, following the departure of the chief executive, and a company called APSE to help gather baseline figures and work on an action plan.
 It was also reported that an Officer would be appointment on a two year contract to lead on the matter as well as comprehensive training for other officers.
 The figures of emissions needed to be reduced was reported and noted by the Committee.
 It was envisioned that the action plan would be considered by the Committee when ready.
 It was noted that the LGA could help access best practice from other authorities that may prevent the need to employ external companies however it was reported that it was difficult to have a one size fits all solution as all councils were different.